 Medicare audit determinations, impositions of civil monetary penalties (CMPs), and criminal Medicare fraud convictions are all subject to appeal.
-In this article, the health care fraud defense attorneys of Oberheiden & McMurrey LLP answer common questions about Medicare fraud appeals.
+In this article, the healthcare fraud defense attorneys of Oberheiden, P.C. answer common questions about Medicare fraud appeals.

 If your business or practice’s Medicare billings have been scrutinized by a Zone Program Integrity Contractor (ZPIC) or Recovery Audit Contractor (RAC), or if you have gone through a civil enforcement proceeding or criminal prosecution and lost, it is important to quickly assess your options for filing an appeal.
 The outcome of your audit or case could have lasting consequences; and, to mitigate the damage, your best (and only) option may be to try to have the decision overturned.

-As health care fraud defense attorneys, we are routinely contacted by physicians, pharmacists, administrators of hospitals and other medical facilities, durable medical equipment (DME) company executives, and others around the country who are facing the ramifications of a contractor audit or judicial determination.
+As medicare appeals attorneys, we are routinely contacted by physicians, pharmacists, administrators of hospitals and other medical facilities, durable medical equipment (DME) company executives, and others around the country who are facing the ramifications of a contractor audit or judicial determination.
 Here are general answers to some of their most common questions.
 These answers are for informational purposes only, and should not be construed as legal advice.
 For legal advice tailored to your individual circumstances, contact us for a free case assessment today: